x4dr/Fen/endworld/contamination.md

 | Low Tech     | 4                        | 2                 |
 | Base Tech    | 5                        | 1                 |

-If Affinity requirements aren’t met, each use adds **penalty dice equal to the difference**.
+If Affinity requirements aren't met, each use adds **penalty dice equal to the difference**.